algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecification.md

 ### Budget

 In term of budget, there's no budget that has been set by the client nor by the team.
-However, we should keep in mind that the hardware is fragile.
+However, we should keep in mind that the **hardware**[^3] is fragile.
 We could probably break hardware unintentionally, but it would be our responsibility.
 It can burn via many ways, get broken etc... \
 Moreover, the project can be impeded by the hardware limitation of the product.
 We reserve the right to give suggestion to the client in order to improve the hardware in the future. \
 There are no budget set, but some expenses could happen in the future.
 It should be kept in mind.